TannerCoon/snake_rl/README.md

 ### model/
 Directoy that contains the saved training models that obtained the record score during the training episodes.
 You will also find a params.txt within each timestamped subdirectory that identifies the hyperparameters used in the model for training.

+### model_cnn/
+Directoy that contains the saved training models that obtained the record score during the training episodes that use the Convolutional Neural Network when MODEL_MODE parameter is set to PIXEL.
+You will also find a params.txt within each timestamped subdirectory that identifies the hyperparameters used in the model for training.